jhpyle/docassemble/_docs/objects.md

 ### <a name="Income"></a>Income

-This is a subclass of [`PeriodicFinancialList`].
+This is a subclass of [`PeriodicFinancialList`] with no special properties except the name.

-Here is some example code that triggers questions that ask about income items.

 ### <a name="Expense"></a>Expense

 `Expense` is a [`PeriodicFinancialList`] representing a person's expenses.
+It has no special properties except the name.

 ## <a name="OfficeList"></a>OfficeList